pyOpenSci/pyopensci.github.io/_posts/2024-07-22-pyopensci-at-scipy-2024.md

 * Scientists
 * People new to packaging

-All of these people have helped pyOpenSci create a guidebook that is both accurate and beginner-friendly.
+All of these people have helped pyOpenSci create a [Python packaging guide](https://www.pyopensci.org/python-package-guide/index.html) that is both accurate and beginner-friendly.

 <figure>